 The alleged victim in a rape case almost always wants the defendant to be convicted and sent to prison.
 Attorney Spring will explore the alleged victim’s negative feelings toward the defendant during cross-examination and then argue to the jury that the alleged victim’s testimony should be viewed critically as a result of her biases.

 Some rape cases involve incidents between people who are married.
 An assistant district attorney cannot compel an alleged victim to testify against her spouse in Massachusetts.
 If the alleged victim refuses to testify against the defendant, the Commonwealth’s case will be dismissed unless the assistant district attorney has independent evidence to establish the crime.
 Even if the alleged victim and the defendant are not married, the alleged victim’s feelings about the case will be seriously considered by the assistant district attorney.
 Prosecutors usually do not force alleged sexual assault victims to testify against their will.

 Some alleged victims have a Fifth Amendment Privilege, which means if they were to truthfully testify in court, they could be charged with a crime.
 If the alleged victim hits or otherwise physically attacks the defendant during the incident, she could be charged with assault and battery and therefore cannot be forced to testify at trial.
 Attorney Spring evaluates potential Fifth Amendment privilege issues in every case.

-Middlesex County rape attorney Chris Spring has successfully defended individuals charged with all types of sex crimes.
+Concord rape defense attorney Chris Spring has successfully defended individuals charged with all types of sex crimes.
 He has experience in cross-examining alleged child rape victims and has successfully filed motions to obtain alleged victims’ mental health records.
 He has hired a DNA expert to rebut the Commonwealth’s powerful forensic evidence and he has cross-examined the Commonwealth’s DNA experts.
 Call Attorney Spring for a free consultation regardless of whether you were accused of statutory rape or indecent exposure.